-Autumn officially started on Tuesday 22 September and marked the start of leaf-filled roads, nights drawing in, icy windscreens and low sun.
+Autumn officially starts on the 23 September each year and marks the start of leaf-filled roads, nights drawing in, icy windscreens and low sun.

 But Autumn also can be an awkward – and sometimes dangerous – time of the year for Northern Ireland motorists.

 Here are our four essential Autumn driving tips.

 Your car has so many different parts that all need to be working correctly to ensure your safety and for hassle-free journeys.

 Some of the essentials include your battery, lights, tyres and engine.